Adam Bair's Consumer Protection Resources

 Request a walk-through inspection

 Many states give the tenant a right to be present at the move-out inspection.
-If the law where you rented allows it, ask in writing for the inspection date.
+If your state allows it, ask in writing for the inspection date.
 Show up.
 Walk through with the landlord or property manager.
 Take notes on anything they flag.

 Provide a forwarding address in writing

-The landlord usually has to send the itemized statement and any refund check to the address you provide in writing.
-If you do not provide one, you may give the landlord a defense.
-Send the forwarding address in writing before move-out, keep a copy, and confirm receipt.
+The landlord usually has to send the itemized list and any refund check to the address you give them in writing.
+If you do not give one, you may hand the landlord a defense.
+Send the forwarding address in writing before move-out.
+Keep a copy.
+Confirm they got it.

 Keep the lease and every email